UK A-Z Part 1

 The Kursaal in Southend, Essex, was designed by the architect Campbell Sherrin, also responsible for the Brompton Oratory.
 The Kursaal building and its Dome were at the cutting edge of architectural design.
 Originally intended as an entertainment venue and gardens, the twenty-six acre site rapidly included the latest attractions and rides as they were developed.
 Famous in the 1920s and 1930s as the fairground of the East End of London, the Kursaal was at its peak at the start of World War II.

-A to Z of Britain, Series 1 1st Stamp (2011) Lindisfarne Priory
+UK A-Z Part 1 1st Stamp (2011) Lindisfarne Priory

 Lindisfarne Priory